- Property Rights

 Individuals and organizations that engage in fraud or misrepresentation are obliged to provide restitution to victims of these actions.
 We oppose government interference in consumer choice and government price-fixing schemes.

-In order to insure the best possible health care, we advocate the deregulation of the health care industry.
-Government intervention, restriction, and protectionism in the health care industry has driven up costs and decreased the supply of doctors, nurses, technicians, hospitals, and medical insurance.
+In order to ensure the best possible health care, we advocate the deregulation of the healthcare industry.
+Government intervention, restriction, and protectionism in the healthcare industry has driven up costs and decreased the supply of doctors, nurses, technicians, hospitals, and medical insurance.
 We advocate replacing compulsory or tax supported plans to supply health services or insurance with voluntarily supported efforts.

 Because all individuals should have full responsibility and control over their own lives, anyone, including terminally or hopelessly ill persons should have the right to die at the time and place and under the conditions of their own choosing.
 We support the concept of living wills in which individuals declare the manner in which they are to be treated and the procedures for disposal of their remains.
 In the absence of such wills and the ability of the individual to choose (e.g., coma) the matter should be decided by the family or such person or persons the individual may have clearly preferred with whatever guidance they may desire.
 In keeping with the principle of non-coercion, no individual shall be forced either to continue or terminate life sustaining care.

 We advocate a true free market in transportation; accordingly we support systematic privatization of all forms of transportation including, but not limited to: Amtrak, all airports, taxicab and bus services.
 We support elimination of all state and federal transportation regulations and regulatory agencies.

 13. Postal Service

 We propose the privatization of the monopolistic governmental Postal Service.
 Pending privatization we call for allowing free competition in all aspects of postal service.

 14. Public Utilities and Energy